Celestial Machines

 Step IV – Follow-up

-I told the settlers that all my efforts were for the benefit of the collective and that they should feel free to do whatever they want with the stuff I made.
+I told the polysetters that all my efforts were for the benefit of the collective and that they should feel free to do whatever they want with the stuff I made.
 But after two weeks I came back to follow up on my work, and about half ‘my’ things were used in people individual projects – which was perfectly fine, but where I could find traces of my branding, I rebranded and spread my motif further.

 Step V – Outsourcing